 In California, police have already arrested someone for causing an accident while DUI on a scooter.

-They can find you guilty of driving under the influence (DUI) operating a vehicle with a BAC of .08 or higher.
+They can find you guilty of driving under the influence (DUI) for operating a vehicle with a BAC of .08 or higher.
 Yet, if a person operates a vehicle with impaired normal faculties the law can find them guilty of DUI.
 Thus, evidence of impairment might be in the form of a police officer’s observations or admissions by the operator.
 As well as, alcohol or drugs found upon a lawful search.
 These laws apply to conventional or electric bicycles and scooters too.

 Take notice that a bicycle or scooter DUI in Florida is punishable.
 In fact, they have the same penalties as a DUI when operating a motor vehicle.
 Even if a Bird or Lime scooter or bike is available after an evening out.
 Taking a taxi, Uber or Lyft is still a far less expensive alternative than getting a DUI.

 RHINO Lawyers can help and guide you through a system molded by law enforcement, judges, and lawyers for decades.
-Having won cases for our clients in similar circumstances, our criminal defense team know what it takes to fight on your behalf.
+Having won cases for our clients in similar circumstances, our criminal defense team knows what it takes to fight on your behalf.

 Let RHINO Lawyers answer your questions and review the facts of your case with a Free Consultation.
 Get started by completing the “Free Instant Case Evaluation” or by calling us any time, day or night, at 844.329.3491.